FilipeRubin/OpenGL-3D-Rendering/README.md

 # OpenGL 3D Project

 This is an OpenGL application that can load and display assets, transform 3D geometry and control a camera.
+All of the assets were made by me.

 # Features
 - 3D free camera